 Jamie Jiang

-ReporterJamie is NSPR’s wildfire reporter and Report For America corps member.
-She covers all things fire, but her main focus is wildfire recovery in the North State.
-Before NSPR, Jamie was at UCLA, where she dabbled in college radio and briefly worked as podcast editor at the Daily Bruin.
+Former NSPR ReporterJamie was NSPR’s wildfire reporter and Report For America corps member.
+She covered all things fire, but her main focus was wildfire recovery in the North State.
+Before NSPR, Jamie was at UCLA, where she dabbled in college radio and briefly worked as a podcast editor at the Daily Bruin.

 -